winterClover/Pesterchum-Discord-Theme/README.md

 # Pestercord

 BetterDiscord theme that emulates the look and feel of the chat client, Pesterchum, shown within the webcomic Homestuck.
-Supports only Light theme at the moment.
+Supports both Dark and Light theme (Light Mode is perferred).

 ## Images